Stoney Creek Program Guide

 Plan your day: Stoney Creek Campus Open House schedule

-Plan your day at Mohawk’s Stoney Creek Campus for Skilled Trades Open House, Saturday, April 5 from 11 am – 2 pm.
+Plan your day at Mohawk’s Stoney Creek Campus for Skilled Trades Open House, Saturday, November 1 from 11 am – 2 pm.
 Find a list below of open labs, talks and other fun activities you don't want to miss!
-Remember to check in to get a FREE sweet treat
+Remember to check-in to be entered to win the Ultimate College Starter Pack!

 Need help finding a room?
 Scroll to the bottom of the page to use the Digital Campus Map or download a PDF of our Open House guide.